 An out-of-pocket maximum is the most you will have to pay for your health care expenses during a plan period (usually a year) for covered services received from providers that participate in the plan’s network.
 No matter what, you will not pay more than this maximum amount in a given year.
 Any care you receive for covered services after you meet your out-of-pocket maximum will be covered 100 percent by your insurance company.

-How to shop for health insurance
+How to shop for private insurance

 You may be able to purchase a plan on the Pennsylvania Insurance Exchange (PennieTM), which has replaced healthcare.gov.